ben10cubed/Math-IA-Files/README.md

 # Math-IA-Files
 Here are the programs and photos used for my Maths IA.
 There are quite a few programs that were used.
 Here are some guides to run them if required.
+Please note, not all the files I have used will be attached.
+For example, some programs used to draw sin graphs can easily be done in other software.

 # Ocean Current Picture
 The pic.PNG file contains an image of the ocean currents from the Earth Nullschool website.